 - If you are self-employed you must register with HMRC and may be required by a client to evidence that fact.

 Anyone can set up as a Personal Assistant.
-You do not need to be approved by the Council but there are benefits to being approved under the Support With Confidence scheme for both the Personal Assistant and the service user.
+You do not need to be approved by the Council but there are benefits to being approved under the Support With Confidence scheme or Personal Assistants at Home, for both the Personal Assistant and the service user.

-Support with Confidence in Bracknell Forest is designed for individual PAs to register as care providers.
-We can accept companies to the register who are agencies registered with the CQC.
-Other companies who are not registered with the CQC are required to apply to register each individual self-employed care worker.
+Support with Confidence in Bracknell Forest is designed for independent PAs to register as care providers.
+We can also accept companies to the register who are agencies registered with the CQC.

-For the personal assistant the benefits of being on the Support With Confidence are as follows:
+For the personal assistant the benefits of being on the Support With Confidence and/or Personal Assistants at Home, are as follows:

-The Support With Confidence website allows you to state which days or times of the day you can work so that people who are searching on the website will know in advance when you are available.
-Support With Confidence allows you to fit your work around your own life and that of your family and is flexible enough for you to be able to pick up extra work as your circumstances change.
+The local directory allows you to state which days or times of the day you can work so that people who are searching on the website will know in advance when you are available.
+Support With Confidence or Personal Assistants at Home allows you to fit your work around your own life and that of your family and is flexible enough for you to be able to pick up extra work as your circumstances change.

-We will provide a comprehensive training programme which will give you the skills and confidence you need to carry out your job effectively.
+Training is provided though Greymatter learning with whom we have an arrangement for PAs to access all of the 132+ learning modules as part of the training programme.
+This enables both schemes to provide a comprehensive training programme which will give you the skills and confidence you need to carry out your job effectively.
 It will also ensure that you know what to do in an emergency or who to contact if there are any problems.
-Training will help to protect you from injury as it will include showing you the correct way of offering physical support to your employer so that you don’t put yourself in any danger.
+Training will help to protect you from injury as it will include showing you the correct way of offering physical support to your client or employer so that you don’t put yourself in any danger.
 Your training will give you a good basic introduction to social care work so if you choose to go on and study further you will already have covered the basic foundation.

-We want to make sure you are confident in what you are doing and feel able to carry out your duties without any problems.
-Once you find work, you will be employed by the person paying for you but as a Support With Confidence Personal Assistant, Action for People and Bracknell Forest Council will continue to support you and give you help and advice on any aspects of your job should you need it.
+To make sure you are confident in what you are doing and feel able to carry out your duties without any problems we continue to support you through Support With Confidence and Personal Assistants at Home, and give you help and advice on any aspects of your job should you need it.

 Once you are registered on the website, people who are buying their own care will be able to select the details of someone who lives near to them that can provide the services they are looking for.